 NSA Destruction Requirements for Classified Optical Media

-The NSA Regulation for optical media is NSA/CSS 04-02.
-It states that discs be reduced to a waste particle no larger than 2.2mm x 4mm.
-The NSA publishes a list of Evaluated Products that comply with this specification.
+The NSA regulation for classified optical media states that CDs must be reduced to a waste particle no larger than 5mm squared while DVDs and BDs must be reduced to a waste particle no larger than 2mm squared.
+The NSA publishes a list of evaluated products that comply with this specification.

 Disintegration uses proven rotary knife mill technology to cut discs until the particles are so small that they cannot be reconstructed or otherwise accessed.